Australian Don Bird Undergoes Successful Phrenic Nerve Surgery

 The amount of damage Dr. Kaufman found in the patient–something that can only be determined once the surgery takes place–necessitated a nerve transplant.
 The most difficult and time-consuming aspect of the surgery was finding the two locations above and below the area of injury among all the scar tissue to which to attach the transplanted nerve, taken from Bird’s ankle.

 “It may likely take the better part of a year until he notices some improvement,” said Dr. Kaufman following the surgery.
 “That’s how long it can take for a nerve graft to regenerate.”
 This is unlike those of Dr. Kaufman’s phrenic nerve patients–who don’t require an actual nerve transplant–who sometimes feel an immediate improvement.

 Perhaps the best endorsement of Dr. Kaufman’s surgery was the comment by guest observer Dr. Shaocheng Zhang, Professor, Chief Surgeon, Department of Orthopedics, Changhai Hospital.
-Dr. Zhang is the special invited guest who traveled from China to be part the November 5th symposium, Solutions for Spinal Cord Injury, Paralysis and Neuropathy with the doctors from The Institute for Advanced Reconstruction.
+Dr. Zhang is the special invited guest who traveled from China to be part of the November 5th symposium, Solutions for Spinal Cord Injury, Paralysis, and Neuropathy, with the doctors from The Institute for Advanced Reconstruction.

-Following the surgery, Dr. Zhang, a world leader in his area of his specialty told Dr. Kaufman, “You did a good job under the circumstances.”
+Following the surgery, Dr. Zhang, a world leader in the area of his specialty, told Dr. Kaufman, “You did a good job under the circumstances.”